Growing number of asylum seekers opt for Arctic route to enter Europe

 New arrivals are given fleece jumpers, waterproof jackets and other clothes appropriate for the Arctic climate, with most sleeping in bunk beds.

 Until now asylum seekers have been housed in Kirkenes' sports hall but the rising number of arrivals made it impossible to continue.
-The new reception center took four weeks to open.
+The new reception centre took four weeks to open.

 CRACKDOWN